ulisesfestin/Medicate-Backend/README.md

 - Integrate the option to send treatment compliance reports to healthcare professionals, such as physicians or caregivers, so that they are aware of the patient's progress and can intervene if necessary.

 # Conclusion
-This application would provide a comprehensive solution to help seniors manage their medication effectively, thus improving their quality of life and reducing the risk of health-related complications.
+This application would provide a comprehensive solution to help the elderly people manage their medication effectively, thus improving their quality of life and reducing the risk of health-related complications.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------